AI-HPC-Research-Team/GWAI/docs/source/citations.rst

 .. autosummary::
    :toctree: generated

-If you use any code from GWDA in a scientific publication, please citing the relevent publications as described below.
+If you use any code from GWAI in a scientific publication, please citing the relevent publications as described below.

-- GWDA <TBA>
+- GWAI <TBA>
 - `WaveFormer: transformer-based denoising method for gravitational-wave data <https://arxiv.org/abs/2212.14283>`_
 - `Megatron-LM paper series <https://github.com/NVIDIA/Megatron-LM>`_
 - `Space-based gravitational wave signal detection and extraction with deep neural network <https://www.nature.com/articles/s42005-023-01334-6>`_